MMax337/MMax337.github.io/markdown/languages/Prolog.md

 - Prolog is a logic programming language.
 It has important role in artificial intelligence.
 Unlike many other programming languages, Prolog is intended primarily as a declarative programming language.
 In prolog, logic is expressed as relations (called as Facts and Rules).
 Core heart of prolog lies at the logic being applied.

 ### What is Prolog used for?:
-- Prolog is a logic programming language that has its origins in artificial intelligence, automated theorem proving and computational linguistics.
-Prolog has its roots in first-order logic, a formal logic, and unlike many other programming languages, Prolog is intended primarily as a declarative programming language: the program is a set of facts and rules, which define relations.
+- A list is a collection of items, not necessarily homogeneous.
+In Prolog, lists are inbuilt data structures.
+Lists can be used to represent sets, stacks, queues, linked lists, and several complex data structures such as trees, graphs, etc. Basic Notation and Properties of Lists:A list in Prolog is an

 ### AI Joke:
-- Why did the Prolog programmer get kicked out of the party?
-Because they kept trying to query everyone!
+- Why did the Prolog programmer get kicked out of the bar?
+Because they kept trying to query everyone instead of just ordering a drink!

 ### [Documentation](https://www.swi-prolog.org/pldoc/index.html)